jessica-zy-lee/ruby_challenge_one/chapter1/challenges/README.md

 ## RSpec

 RSpec is a tool used to write tests that ensure your program does what it needs to do.
 In the near future you'll be writing your own tests but, for now, you'll use the tests that we wrote for you.

+If you want more details of how to use RSpec, read [this description](../../pills/rspec.md).

 Your goal is to make all the tests pass.